MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ---
 # R Language Modules

-This article lists the modules in Azure Machine Learning Studio that support running R code.
+This article lists the modules in Azure Machine Learning Studio (classic) that support running R code.
 These modules make it easier to publish R models in production, and to use the experience of the R language community to solve real-world problems.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]